LegendaryB/Vigil/README.md

 | `DataDirectory`                | Where `client-keys.json`, `sessions.json`, `event-actions.json` are stored | `./data`     |
 | `EventActions:CheckInTimeout`  | `TimeSpan` before an unresponsive session fires `ClientOverdue`. `null` disables it. | `null`       |

-Standard ASP.NET Core configuration sources (`appsettings.json`, env vars).
+Standard ASP.NET Core configuration sources (`appsettings.json`, environment variables).
 Any value can also be provided as a Docker secret file at `/run/secrets/<Key>` (e.g. `/run/secrets/AdminKey`); this is a no-op if that path doesn't exist.